vuejs/docs/src/guide/composition-api-introduction.md

 }
 ```

-Now we need to react to the changes in the `user` prop.
+Now we need to react to the changes made to the `user` prop.
 For that we will use the standalone `watch` function.

 ### Introducing standalone `watch`

-Just like we set up a watcher on the `user` property inside our component using the `watch` option, we can do the same by using the `watch` function imported from Vue.
+Just like how we set up a watcher on the `user` property inside our component using the `watch` option, we can do the same using the `watch` function imported from Vue.
 It accepts 3 arguments:

 - A **Reactive Reference** or getter function that we want to watch
 - A callback